trojan-gfw/trojan/docs/config.md

 - `ssl`: `SSL` specific configurations
     - `verify`: whether to verify `SSL` certificate **STRONGLY RECOMMENDED**
     - `verify_hostname`: whether to verify `SSL` hostname (specified in the `sni` field) **STRONGLY RECOMMENDED**
-    - `cert`: if `verify` is set to `true`, a collection of `CA` certificates should be provided.
-A client may also use the same certificate used by the server.
-Note that if you leave this field blank, `OpenSSL` will try to look for a system `CA` and will be likely to fail.
+    - `cert`: if `verify` is set to `true`, the same certificate used by the server or a collection of `CA` certificates could be provided.
+If you leave this field blank, `OpenSSL` will try to look for a system `CA` store and will be likely to fail.
     - `cipher`: specify a cipher list to send and use
     - `sni`: specify the Server Name Indication field in the `SSL` handshake
     - `alpn`: specify a list of `ALPN` protocols to send